Planning a visit to New York City can be incredibly daunting, especially if you’ve never been there before.

 - Walk on these jaw-dropping bridges.
 New York’s boroughs occupy different islands, connected by gigantic bridges.
 And the good news is – you can walk on several of them.
-We recommend the Brooklyn Bridge and the Manhattan Bridge (both connecting Brooklyn with Manhattan), as well as the George Washington Bridge (connecting Manhattan and The Bronx).
+We recommend the Brooklyn Bridge and the Manhattan Bridge (both connecting Brooklyn with Manhattan), as well as the George Washington Bridge (connecting Manhattan and New Jersey).
 All three brilliant constructions offer stupendous views of New York.

 Safety New York Travel Tips for First Time Travelers

 This section of our New York travel guide will show you a few tips on how to be safe in The City That Never Sleeps.
 Because a little extra care wouldn’t hurt anyone.

 - Be vigilant in New York City.
 Gotham is one of the safest large cities worldwide.
 Its crime rate has been constantly decreasing since 1994.
 In 2019, it was at an all-time low.
 However, taking a few precautionary measures is always a good idea.
 For instance, don’t try to draw attention to yourself and avoid wearing shiny jewelry.
 If a stranger stops you on the street, and his/her questions sound fishy, don’t feel obliged to answer.